OctopusDeploy/docs/docs/tenants/tenant-deployment-faq.md

 1. Configure the project to allow tenanted deployments in **{{Project,Settings,Multi-tenant deployments}}** - multi-tenant deployments are disabled for your existing projects by default.
 2. Connect some tenants to the the project, including the environments where you want to deploy instances of your projects for each tenant.

-For more information refer to [creating your first multi-tenant project](/docs/deployments/patterns/multi-tenant-deployments/multi-tenant-deployment-guide/creating-your-first-multi-tenant-project.md) and [deploying a simple multi-tenant project](/docs/deployments/patterns/multi-tenant-deployments/multi-tenant-deployment-guide/deploying-a-simple-multi-tenant-project.md).
+For more information refer to [creating your first tenant](/docs/tenants/tenant-creation/index.md) and [deploying a multi-tenant project](/docs/tenants/tenanted-deployments.md).

 ## Can I deploy to multiple tenants in a single deployment? {#Multi-tenantdeploymentsFAQ-CanIdeploytomultipletenantsinasingledeployment?}

 No. A tenant is treated like a smaller slice of an environment.
 Octopus creates a new deployment for every tenant/environment combination you are deploying a release into.
-For more information refer to [deploying a simple multi-tenant project](/docs/deployments/patterns/multi-tenant-deployments/multi-tenant-deployment-guide/deploying-a-simple-multi-tenant-project.md).
+For more information refer to our [tenated deployments](/docs/tenants/tenant-creation/tenanted-deployments.md) section.

 ## Can I deploy to multiple tenants at the same time? {#Multi-tenantdeploymentsFAQ-CanIdeploytomultipletenantsatthesametime?}